Enterline & Partners Consulting | info@enterlinepartners.com

 How Long Does it Take to Sponsor a Family Member to the United States?

 Reuniting families is one of the most meaningful aspects of the U.S. immigration system.
-While sponsoring a family member is a common path, the timeline can vary considerably.
+While sponsoring a family member is a common path, the timeline can vary considerably depending on the visa category, your relationship to the beneficiary, and your own immigration status.

-Having a better idea of how long does it take to sponsor a family member can help you plan ahead and avoid unnecessary stress as even small mistakes in the application process can lead to significant delays or denials rendering an emotional process even more difficult.
+Having a better idea of how long does it take to sponsor a family member can help you plan ahead and avoid unnecessary stress – even small mistakes in the application process can lead to significant delays or denials, making an already emotional process even more difficult.

 Typical Timelines for Sponsoring a Family Member to the United States.